 Big Rig for Aerothermal Stationary Turbine Analysis (BRASTA)

-Gas turbines operate at extreme temperatures and pressures, constraining the use of both optical measurement techniques as well as probes.
-A strategy to overcome this challenge consists of instrumenting the external part of the engine, with sensors located in a gentler environment, and use numerical inverse methodologies to retrieve the relevant quantities in the flowpath.
-An inverse heat transfer approach is a procedure used to retrieve the temperature, pressure or mass flow through the engine based on the external casing temperature data.
-An improved Digital Filter Inverse Heat Transfer Method that consists of a linearization of the heat conduction equation using sensitivity coefficients was proposed.
-The sensitivity coefficient characterizes the change of temperature due to a change in the heat flux.
-This methodology was validated BRASTA annular wind tunnel, with flow temperatures up to 450K.
-Infrared thermography is used to measure the temperature in the outer surface of the inlet casing of a high pressure turbine.
-Surface thermocouples measure the endwall metal temperature.
-The metal temperature maps from the IR thermography were used to retrieve the heat flux with the inverse method.
-The inverse heat transfer method results were validated against a direct computation of the heat flux obtained from temperature readings of surface thermocouples.
+Gas turbines operate at extreme temperatures and pressures, constraining the use of both optical measurement techniques and probes.
+A strategy to overcome this challenge consists of instrumenting the external part of the engine with sensors located in a gentler environment using numerical inverse methodologies to retrieve the relevant quantities in the flowpath.
+An inverse heat transfer approach is a procedure used to retrieve the temperature, pressure, or mass flow through the engine based on the external casing temperature data.
+An improved Digital Filter Inverse Heat Transfer Method that consists of a linearization of the heat conduction equation using sensitivity coefficients was validated in the BRASTA module, with flow temperatures up to 500K.

 Particle Image Velocimetry (PIV) is a well-established technique for determining the flow direction and velocity magnitude of complex flows and successfully tested in BRASTA to study a scaled-up turbine vane geometry within an annular cascade at engine-relevant conditions.
 Custom optical tools such as laser delivery probes and imaging inserts were manufactured to mitigate the difficult optical access of the test section and perform planar PIV.
 With the use of a burst-mode Nd: YAG laser and Photron FASTCAM camera, the frame straddling technique is implemented to enable short time intervals for the collection of image pairs and velocity fields at 10 kHz.
 Different Mach and Reynolds number operating conditions were achieved by modifying the temperature and mass flow.
 With careful spatial calibration, the resultant velocity vector fields are compared with Reynolds Averaged Navier Stokes (RANS) simulations of the vane passage with the same geometry and flow conditions.
 Uncertainty analysis of the experimental results is also presented and discussed, along with prospects for further improvements.